alinstein/ComputeCanada-Wiki/README.md

 - Sympy
 - nose

 If you want to use any of these Python modules, load a Python version, then use `module load scipy-stack`.
-However, as an alternative way you may need to install these modules with the python package manager as explained later.
+However, as an alternative way, you can install these modules with the python package manager as explained later.

 More information about this can be found [here](https://docs.computecanada.ca/wiki/Python)